brianm998/starry_timelapse_airplane_remover/README.md

 If a new classification feature is later added, the decision tree generator can be recompiled and re-run on the same existing data set to potentially improve accuracy.

 The best classifier I've developed so far involves splitting up the training data into chunks, and removing one of these chunks from the training set for one of the trees.
 I then test these trees against a test set of data that they were not trained on, to produce a score for each tree.
 A higher level classifier then combines the scores from all of the trees from this training set, weighted by their scores.
 This is similar to getting a group consensus on the final result.
 Depending upon the training set, this can boost the overall accuracy by 0.5-2%.
-Ntar 0.3.2 has a classifier that showed 98.61% accuracy on non trained test data.
+Star 0.3.2 has a classifier that showed 98.61% accuracy on non trained test data.
 Working to increase the number of nines.

 A future approach is to try something like adaboost.

 A completely different approach would be to use a convolutional neural network to better visually identify pixel groups.

 Regardless of the classifier used, more data to train means more accuracy in the field.
-A future feature of ntar will allow users to submit data sets they've validated themselves, to allow for a larger data set to train from.
+A future feature of star will allow users to submit data sets they've validated themselves, to allow for a larger data set to train from.

 ## Getting Started